 Start: 32nd; Finish: 24th

-Summary: It certainly wasn’t flashy, but Scott Speed finished the race 24th, with a car in good shape.
-That’s about everything Team Red Bull can ask at this point, considering that the Top 35 is all but out of reach and that the organization’s focus is square on the No. 83 car and securing a Chase berth, not working on developing a rookie driver.
+Summary: It certainly wasn’t flashy, but Scott Speed finished the race 24th with a car in good shape.
+That’s about everything Team Red Bull can ask at this point considering the Top 35 is all but out of reach and that the organization’s focus is square on the No. 83 car and securing a Chase berth, not working on developing a rookie driver.
 The other good news for Speed was that in his now third trip back to Atlanta, he posted his first top-25 finish, a result 10 places better than he produced in the spring.
-The measuring stick for all rookies is with regard to improving on repeat visits, and Speed did just that on Sunday.
+The measuring stick for all rookies is improving on repeat visits and Speed did just that on Sunday.

 Notable Stat: Speed has now finished inside the top 25 in four of the last five races, the first time in his brief Cup career that he’s managed to do so.

 Start: 34th; Finish: 22nd

 Summary: After a disappointing effort in qualifying, Joey Logano enjoyed a solid evening for well over three-quarters of the race, methodically moving through the field and remaining on the lead lap as the evening progressed and the treacherous Atlanta circuit underwent a complete transformation under the lights.
 Unfortunately for Logano fans, crew chief Greg Zipadelli and his young driver lost their handle on the track, going too far on adjustments to make the No. 20 car loose.